jesscrees/spotify-wrapped/README.md

 - Most listened to artists
 - Most repeated songs
 - What you listened to in the morning, afternoon. and evening
-- can we find out other people's listening habits so we can compare?
+- Can we find out other people's listening habits so we can compare?
-- ability to share your results with people
+- Ability to share your results with people
-- get a random genre you haven't listened to recently
+- Get a random song in a random genre you haven't listened to recently